agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab2/_index.md

     {{< img "etl2-job-run-success.png" "etl2-job-run-success" >}}
 2.6 Go back to Visual tab, click on Target S3 node and click on View button, to go to S3 target location to see the parquet file created
     {{< img "etl2-job-s3-file.png" "etl2-job-s3-file" >}}

+You have successfully crawled raw data ingested by DMS, created Glue ETL to transform from CSV to PARQUET.
+In the next lab you will be able to create another crawler to create data catalog tables for the transformed and processed data.
+For the lab we have a simple ETL scenario, but you may have more complex transformations and there by it is important you crawl and catalog both the raw data and the processed data for downstream availability for analytics.